The Little Shaman is a spiritual coach & specialist in cluster B personality disorders, with a popular YouTube show and clients worldwide.

-There is a larger spotlight on narcissism just recently, and as we talked about in the article What Is NOT a Narcissist, there is a real danger of the misapplication of this label to people.
+There is a larger spotlight on narcissism just recently, and as we talked about in the podcast What Is NOT a Narcissist, there is a real danger of the misapplication of this label to people.
 Not all mean people are narcissists.
 Not all selfish people are narcissists.
 Narcissism is a pattern of thinking, a mental state.
-In it's more extreme and pathological form, it is a very serious and complex personality disorder, and slapping this label on people who are not pathologically narcissistic is not only wrong, it's dangerous.
+In its more extreme and pathological form, it is a very serious and complex personality disorder.
+Slapping this label on people who are not pathologically narcissistic is not only wrong, it's dangerous.
 It waters down the real meaning of this word.

 Lots of people use the word "narcissist" now, and we are finding more and more that it is being used inappropriately.
 It's being applied to everyone from cheating spouses to kids that take selfies on the internet.
 Sure, some of these people can be narcissists - and probably are, statistically speaking.
 But they are certainly not all narcissists.
 Labeling a behavior as evidence of a disease or disorder is very dangerous.
 There is more to it than that, and context matters a lot.
 This is one of the reasons it can be so hard to prove you are a victim of narcissistic abuse.
 For instance, your behavior toward the narcissist as a result of being terrorized, abused, gaslighted, manipulated, tricked, put in no-win situations, and lied to for so long could come across as abusive to people who don't understand the situation.
 That's one of the dangers of pathologizing behavior instead of understanding the entire situation.